An open discussion course designed to review and critically analyze contemporary issues in crop production and management.

 There is no lab manual.

-Scientific literature, books and some general articles, available through the library.
+Scientific literature, books and some general articles, available online (Google Scholar) and through the library.

 There are no field trips.